mttcrn/polimi-CSE-notes/Machine Learning.md

 $$
 V(s_t) \leftarrow V(s_t) + \alpha (v_t - V(s_t))
 $$

+Incremental MC keeps the core idea of Monte Carlo (learning from full returns), but improves **efficiency, memory use, and adaptability**.
+It’s especially useful in **online, real-time settings** with long episodes or large state spaces.
 ### Stochastic Approximation of Mean
 Let $X$ be a random variable in $[0,1]$ with mean $\mu = \mathbb{E}[X]$.
 Given a sequence of i.i.d. samples $x_1, x_2, \dots, x_n \sim X$, we can estimate $\mu$ using an **exponential (recursive) average**: